shapedbyiris/spotify-android-streaming-sdk/README.md

 [CHANGELOG.md](https://github.com/spotify/android-sdk/blob/master/CHANGELOG.md)
 file.

-**IMPORTANT:** This SDK is pre-release software and is not supported, and must not be shipped to end users.
+**IMPORTANT!** This SDK is pre-release software and is not supported and must not be shipped to end users.
 It *will* stop working in the future.